How The Whole Trump Impeachment Process Works

 Why are they trying to impeach Trump?

-Yesterday, House Democrats announced that they have sufficient evidence to suspect the President of violating the constitution by using his power for political gain.
+Yesterday, House Democrats announced that they have sufficient evidence to suspect the president of violating the Constitution by using his power for political gain.
 Trump admitted this week to withholding Congress-approved military funds from the Ukraine in an effort to get their President Volodymyr Zelensky to investigate Joe Biden and his son, Hunter.
-Over the past few days, details of Trump’s conversations with Zelensky have unfolded, proving that Trump tried not only tried to investigate a leading Democratic candidate, but he held off on sending $391 million in military aid to the Ukraine until he got his answers.
+Over the past few days, details of Trump’s conversations with Zelensky have unfolded, proving that Trump not only tried to investigate a leading Democratic candidate but that he held off on sending $391 million in military aid to the Ukraine until he got his answers.

 Advertisement